steinwurf/wurfapi/test/data/template_recordings/builtin_class_synopsis.rst

 Brief description
 -----------------
 A machine to brew your coffee.
+Docs by `http://steinwurf.com <http://steinwurf.com>`_ .

 Member types (public)